AbdiTolesa/cool-kids-network/Explanation.md

 Coolest Kid - Has all capabilities of `Cooler Kid` plus `view_other_users_email` and `view_other_users_role` custom capabilities.

 ### Shortcodes
-The following shortcodes can be used on any page to display information about characters or signup/login forms.
+The following shortcodes can be used on any page to display information about characters or signup/login forms.<br>
 `[ckn-show-character-info]` - Displays the current user's character details.<br>
 `[ckn-list-users]` - Displays a list of other users.<br>
 `[ckn-signup-form]` - Displays a sign up form that allows users create a new user account to anonymous users.